alexdreyesz/alexdreyesz/README.md

 <!------------------------------------------------------------------ About Me Section ----------------------------------------------------------------------------------->
 <!-- About Me Title -->
 <h2 align="center">🙎‍♂️About Me🙎‍♂️</h2>
-<h3 align="left">Hello There 👋!
+<h3 align="center">Hello There 👋!
 I'm A Computer Science Student At The University Of Central Florida</h3>

 <div align="left">